-To find more exotic mushrooms you may looks at farmers markets or even better forage by yourself.
+To find more exotic mushrooms you may look at farmers’ markets or even better forage by yourself.
 I love to forage and I’m excited to find some of the more rare mushrooms.
 A word of warning though, you should only eat mushrooms that you can confidently identify as edible and never eat anything in doubt.
-Looking online for expert foragers and social groups specializing in mushrooms identifications, may be a good way to start.
+Looking online for expert foragers and social groups specializing in mushrooms identifications may be a good way to start.

-This beautiful mushrooms grows on trees in large clusters.
+These beautiful mushrooms grow on trees in large clusters.
 Younger specimen are tender through and the tips of older ones are typically tender enough.

 Torn pieces of mushrooms resemble chicken meat and the texture and flavor do too.
-The flavor is actually more complex than that of a chicken and has some pleasing tartness.
-They are great in stir-fry dishes, curries and deep fried.
+The flavor is more complex than that of a chicken and has some pleasing tartness.
+They are great in stir-fry dishes, curries, and deep-fried.
 Chicken of the woods should be thoroughly cooked before eating.